TomasVotruba/tomasvotruba.com/packages/blog/config/data/2019/2019-08-19-do-we-have-more-than-1024-php-groups-in-the-world.md

     1, 2, 3... <strong>1023 groups</strong>
 </blockquote>

 I bet there is one group out there that isn't listed yet.
-It might have a local non-PHP name like ["AFUP" community in France](https://friendsofphp.org/groups/#france).
+It might have a local non-PHP name like "AFUP" community in France.

-Whoever finds this group wins 🍺!
+Whoever finds this group wins🍺!

 ## The Most Active Region